 The C.A.T (Combat Application Tourniquet) is a small and lightweight one-handed arterial tourniquet that stops either serious venous, arterial or a combination of both blood, flowing from a limb.
 After the tourniquet has been placed around the limb it works by using a windlass system that tightens a free-moving internal band providing true circumferential pressure.
 Once tightened, bleeding will cease and the windlass is locked into place.
 The windlass is then secured using a hook and loop retention strap to maintain pressure until emergency services arrive.

-The C.A.T is widely regarded as the most operational trialed and reported on tourniquet having been in military service and various defence forces globally since the early 2000’s.
+The C.A.T is widely reported on tourniquet having been in military service and various defence forces globally since the early 2000’s.
 Now on its 7th Generation of improvements, it is a reliable tourniquet highly suitable for serious limb injuries as an occurrence of;

 - Serious Motor Vehicle Accidents (serious lacerations from glass/metal)